 - Always be polite.

-- Be honest at all times, especially if there is a problem.
+- Be honest at all times, especially if there’s a problem.

 - Co-operate with Care Recipient and family.

 - Be flexible if care needs or situations change.